About uploading offline conversions

-No. DS does not send conversions that you upload from bulksheets or the DS API—neither conversions that you add nor conversions that you edit—to DoubleClick Campaign Manager (DCM).
-Reports that you create in DCM Report Builder and data transfer files do not show conversions uploaded from the DS API or bulksheets.
+No. Search Ads 360 does not send conversions that you upload from bulksheets or the Search Ads 360 API—neither conversions that you add nor conversions that you edit—to Campaign Manager.
+Reports that you create in Campaign Manager Report Builder and data transfer files do not show conversions uploaded from the Search Ads 360 API or bulksheets.

 Ready to get started?

 - Learn about best practices for uploading offline conversions.